azdavis/azdavis.net/posts/en/car-centrism.md

 ## Hope for the future

-Trying to [build a city][xkcd] around cars, however, is basically impossible.
+Trying to [build a city][xkcd] around cars, however, is impossible.
 Car-centric cities cannot possibly be livable and walkable.
 The physical reality of how much space cars take up doesn't allow it.

 Because of this, I believe over time, cities that want to densify will have no choice but to abandon car-centrism and implement support for other modes of transport.